 Meet Katharine

 Katharine’s books have been honored far and wide.
-Her novels The PrinceThe Duke and How to Be a Proper Lady are on Amazon’s Best Books of 2018, 2017 and 2012 lists.
-She is a two-time finalist for the prestigious RITA® Award of the Romance Writers of America and a four-time nominee in the Reviewers’ Choice Awards, including winner for Best Historical Romantic Adventure.
-Her novels are recommended by Woman’s World Magazine, USA Today, Publishers Weekly, Booklist, Library Journal, Kirkus Reviews, Amazon, Barnes & Noble, All About Romance and many others, and translated into languages around the world
+Her novels The Prince, The Duke and How to Be a Proper Lady appeared on Amazon’s Best Books of the year lists.
+She is a two-time finalist for the Romance Writers of America’s most prestigious award, and a four-time nominee in the Reviewers’ Choice Awards, including winner for Best Historical Romantic Adventure.
+Her novels have been recommended by Woman’s World Magazine, USA Today, Publishers Weekly, Booklist, Library Journal, Kirkus Reviews, Amazon, Barnes & Noble, and many others, and translated into languages around the world.

 The Backstory